HOW DO YOU AUTHENTICATE BASEBALL CARDS

 Examine under a magnification glass if possible.
 Closely inspect signature areas on signed cards for any inconsistencies in ink flow, pen pressure, or dotted letters/figures that fakes sometimes have.
 On older vintage cards from the 50s/60s, authentic signatures will be more faded and blended-in compared to too-dark, perfectly legible fakes.
 Check holograms, logos, or other security features if the set you have is known to include anti-counterfeiting technology.

-Read also: US BASEBALL CARDS
+Read also: BASEBALL CARDS TO LOOK FOR 2021

 Authenticate numbering and print lines.
 Match dates, player info, team names, and uniform/hat designs to the specific year and set the card is claimed to be from.
 Examine closely where print lines meet for inconsistencies.
 Check numbering is cleanly printed in the correct font and placement for that particular card style.
 Look up population reports online to ensure print run numbers and serial numbers make sense.